Wild Patterns Reloaded: A Survey of Machine Learning Security against Training Data Poisoning: Development, Challenges, and Future Research Directions

 \subsubsection{Designing More Effective and Scalable Poisoning Attacks}

 The other challenge we highlighted in Sect.~\ref{sec:attack_challenge_scalability} is the computational complexity of poisoning attacks when relying on bilevel optimization.
-However, the same limitation is also encountered in other research domains such as hyperparameter optimization and meta-learning.
+However, the same limitation is also encountered in other research domains such as hyperparameter optimization and meta-learning which naturally are formulated within the mathematical framework of bilevel programming~\cite{franceschi18BilevelHM}.
 More concretely, the former is the process of determining the optimal combination of hyperparameters that maximizes the performance of an underlying learning algorithm.
 On the other hand, meta-learning encompasses feature selection, algorithm selection, learning to learn, or ensemble learning, to which the same reasoning applies.
-In principle, by imagining poisoning points as the attacker-controlled learning hyperparameters, we could apply the approaches proposed in these two fields to mount an attack.
+Having formulated poisoning attacks within the bilevel framework (see Sect.~\ref{sec:unifying_framework}) hints that strategies developed to speed up the optimization of bilevel programs involved in meta-learning or hyperparameter optimization taks can be adapted to facilitate the development of novel scalable attacks.
+In principle, by imagining poisoning samples as the attacker-controlled learning hyperparameters, we could apply the approaches proposed in these two fields to mount an attack.
 Notably, we find some initial works connecting these two fields with data poisoning.
 For example, \citet{shen2021backdoor} rely in their approach on a k-arms technique, a technique similar to bandits, as done by~\citet{jones1998efficient}.
 Further, \citet{munoz-gonzalez_towards_2017} exploited the back-gradient optimization technique proposed in \cite{Maclaurin15Backgradient,Domke12Hypergrad}, originally proposed for hyperparameter optimization, and subsequently, \citet{huang_metapoison_2020} inherited the same approach making the attack more effective against deep neural networks.
 Apart from the work just mentioned, the connection between the two fields and poisoning is still currently under-investigated, and other ideas could still be explored.
 For example, the optimization proposed by \cite{lorraine2020optimizing} can further reduce run-time complexity and memory usage even when dealing with millions of hyperparameters.
 Or another way might be to move away from gradient-based approaches and consider gradient-free approaches, thus overcoming the complexity of the inverting the Hessian matrix seen in Sect.~\ref{sec:attack_challenge_scalability}.
 In the area of gradient-free methods, the most straightforward way is to use grid or random search~\cite{bergstra2012random}, which can be sped up using reinforcement learning~\cite{li2017hyperband}.
 Also, Bayesian optimization has been used, given a few sampled points from the objective and constraint functions, to approximate the target function~\cite{jones1998efficient}.
 Last but not least, evolutionary algorithms~\cite{young2015optimizing} as well as particle swarm optimization~\cite{lorenzo2017particle} have shown to be successful.

 In conclusion, we consider these two fields as possible future research directions to find more effective and scalable poisoning attacks for assessing ML robustness in practice.